-Join Vince Kotchian for an in-depth discussion in this video Reading graphs, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Reading graphs, part of Learning Everyday Math.

 - In this movie, I'm going to explain…how to use a graph to show the relationship…between two things, so, you can see…that I've drawn a little graph here.…So let's check it out.…On the horizontal axis, as we call it,…we have years of experience.…You can see I've labeled that horizontal axis…with numbers one, two, three, four, five,…denoting the years of experience that somebody has,…and on the vertical axis,…we can see some salaries.…And I've marked those off too.…